samarth8765/Notes/Docker.md

     - Before docker, many users faces the problem that a particular code is running in the developer's system but not on the user's system.
 - It's a platform as a service.

 # Disadvantages of Docker-
 - Not good for gui application
 - Docker is suitable when the development OS and testing OS are same.

 # Architecture of Docker
-- First create a Dockerfile from which we create an Docker-Image.
+- First create a Dockerfile from which we can create Docker-Image.
 - Then we can run the docker image in the docker-container.
 - Container has layered file system(it install files in layers).

-# Docker is an ecosystem
+# Docker is an ecosystem which contains
 - Docker Client
     - Users can interact with docker daemon with Docker client.
     - Docker client uses CLI or REST API's to communicate with docker daemon.